 Some courses are offered in a self-paced, independent learning format.
 You can enroll in these courses any time of the year and take between six weeks and six months to complete the work.
 Students arrange for proctored exams with the help of the Mizzou Online staff.

 Other programs offer courses in a semester format whereby you progress through the course in a group with your classmates online.
 These courses tend to follow the semester calendar of the university.
-Students complete the course work and exams using one of several online learning platforms, such as Blackboard, Sakai or Moodle.
+Students complete the course work and exams using one of several online learning platforms, such as Canvas, Sakai or Moodle.

 Getting started with individual courses